arlandfran/the-beginners-gambit/README.md

 ### Running The Beginner's Gambit locally

-Paste this command into your preferred terminal to clone this project.
+Paste this command into your preferred terminal to clone this project and run locally in your preferred IDE or code editor.
 `git clone https://github.com/arlandfran/the-beginners-gambit.git`

 ## Credits